-Common abbreviations used in
+Common abbreviations and

 Myr = megayear (1 million years)